mr-waseemakram/MSharp.Docs/Tutorials/10/README.md

 ```

 The "AgencyPage" holds agency list module that we are going to create it in the next steps.
-Create a folder with the name of "Agency" under "Pages" folder and add *EnterPage* sub page class as shown bellow:
+Create a folder with the name of "Agency" under "Pages" folder and add *EnterPage* sub page class as shown below:

 ```csharp
 using MSharp;